PennShenLab/AD-SIMLR/README.md

 We modified the implementation in "**SIMLR.m**" to generate results before and after applying graph diffusion.

 ### Generate Visualizations
 The "**generate_figures.py**" script generates figures of similarity matrices and 2-D cluster visualization using data obtained from the MATLAB script.
-We used this script to generate Figure 3 and Figure 4 in the paper.
+We used this script to generate Figure 3 and Figure 4 (kindly note that the cluster figures might not look exactly the same due to the stochastic nature of TSNE) in the paper.
 ```
 python3 generate_figures.py --dir ./results
 ```